 What if you’re planning on running a direct mail campaign to appeal to multiple people from varying demographics?
 There’s an answer for that too, known as variable data printing.

-Variable data printing is one of the most effective ways of enhancing the ROI of a direct mail campaign.
+As a technology, variable data printing is one of the most effective ways of enhancing the ROI of a direct mail campaign.
 It allows for the printing of multiple variations with direct mail, such as multiple images, content and colour, all within one batch of printing.

 This means you can print the exact same amount of items as if you were printing a batch of the same direct mail, but to appeal to multiple customers, all while costing you the same in terms of both money and time.
+As a method variable data printing is very effective and is well-known for increasing ROI and response rates of direct mail campaigns.

 Using bakergoodchild to help personalise your direct mail

-Failing to personalise your direct mail is a sure fire way to ensure that its chances of success will be dramatically decreased.
+Failing to personalise your direct mail is a sure-fire way to ensure that its chances of success will be dramatically decreased.
 If you need help with gathering the correct data for personalising your direct mail, or with the personalisation itself, please just reach out to us.

 Image credit: Dino Reichmuth